 npm create @wix/new headless

 Creates a new Wix-managed Headless project.
 This is the recommended path for new headless projects, where Wix handles hosting, OAuth, environment variables, and infrastructure.

 Run this command in the parent directory where you want the project folder.
-The command provisions a business and site for the project, scaffolds the chosen site template into a new local folder, installs dependencies, and initializes a Git repository.

-If you don't include flags, it runs in interactive mode, prompting you for a business name, project name, and site template.
+If you don't include flags, it runs in interactive mode, prompting you for a business name, a site template, and a folder name.
 To run non-interactively, use the headless command together with the flags below.

 For a step-by-step walkthrough, see Quick Start a Headless Project.